 - 5 cups whole milk

-- ½ tsp freshly ground black pepper adjust to taste
+- ½ teaspoon freshly ground black pepper adjust to taste

 - few dashes hot sauce optional